Practical examples from the world of IT and data recovery, across all types of media including HDD, SSD, RAID, mobiles, memory cards, and more.

 We received an interesting case on our workbench: a compact industrial computer used as a control unit for a production line.
 Its system drive had failed, and because it ran Windows Embedded Standard 7, which could no longer boot, the machine came to a complete halt.
 The control application could not start, and production stopped.

-NAS – network storage devices – are now a common part of households and small businesses.
-They serve as central storage, backup, and even multimedia libraries.
-Although they provide a certain level of security thanks to RAID arrays, situations can still arise when all data suddenly becomes unavailable.
-That is exactly what happened to a user of this Netgear NAS.
+NAS — network-attached storage — devices are now a common part of households and smaller businesses.
+They serve as central storage, backup and multimedia libraries.
+Although they offer a degree of data safety thanks to RAID arrays, situations can arise where all data suddenly becomes inaccessible.
+This is exactly what happened to the user of this Netgear NAS.

 Some form of electronic failure (PCB) in hard drives is not uncommon.
 The problem may lie in the PCB itself, it can be caused by user-induced mechanical damage, or it may involve a combination of issues where the PCB isn't the main culprit, but its technological intricacies still need to be navigated.
 This particular drive required PCB modifications; fortunately, the data platters and read/write heads were intact.